 The Bottom Line

 This Bordeaux Old Town Food and Wine Tour offers an excellent way to explore the city’s culinary scene without feeling like just another tourist.
 The guides’ expertise and the curated stops shine through in the overall experience, with guests repeatedly praising the generous portions, personalized approach, and friendly atmosphere.
-It’s a good fit for those who value authenticity and depth, and who want to walk away with not just good memories but also a richer understanding of Bordeaux’s food culture.

 While it’s not a full-day experience or a large-group bus tour, it delivers quality in every bite and sip.
-Expect to finish full, informed, and with a list of favorite spots to revisit—perfect for anyone who wants the real deal in Bordeaux.
+Expect to finish full, informed, and with a list of favorite spots to revisit—great for anyone who wants the real deal in Bordeaux.

 Bordeaux Old Town Food and Wine Tour